 Emergency Telephones

-Emergency telephones are located in most buildings throughout campus to call emergency 911 services or the College Police Department (x4444), or from a cellular phone at 540-365-4444.
-Emergency Call boxes are located as well throughout the college campus.
+Emergency telephones are located in most buildings throughout campus to call emergency 911 services or the Campus Police Department at 540-365-4444.
+Emergency Call boxes are located throughout the college campus as well.
 The call boxes are located in the parking lots and have a blue light on the top of the boxes.

 Safety Escort Service

-The College Police Department (x4444) provides escort services to students, faculty, staff, and visitors who want to be accompanied when walking across campus.
-The Ferrum College Police Department sponsors a women’s self-defense program during the school year.
+The Campus Police Department at (540) 365-4444 provides escort services to students, faculty, staff, and visitors who want to be accompanied when walking across campus.
+The Ferrum College Campus Police Department sponsors a women’s self-defense program during the school year.

 Safety and Security Awareness, Programming, and Notification